kubernetes/kubernetes/docs/user-guide/deployments.md

 * Create a Deployment to bring up a replication controller and pods.
 * Later, update that Deployment to recreate the pods (for example, to use a new image).

-## Enabling Deployments on a Kubernetes cluster

-Deployment objects are part of the [`extensions` API Group](../api.md#api-groups) and this feature is not enabled by default.
-Set `--runtime-config=extensions/v1beta1/deployments=true` on the API server to enable it.
-This can be achieved by exporting `KUBE_ENABLE_DEPLOYMENTS=true` before running the `kube-up.sh` script on GCE.

-Note that Deployment objects effectively have [API version `v1alpha1`](../api.md#api-versioning).
-Alpha objects may change or even be discontinued in future software releases.
-However, due to to a known issue, they will appear as API version `v1beta1` if enabled.

 ## Creating a Deployment

 Here is an example Deployment.
 It creates a replication controller to